Transport in Japan: Railway

-Fukuoka, Kobe, Kyoto, Nagoya, Osaka, Sapporo, Sendai, Tokyo, and Yokohama have subway systems.
+Hiroshima, Saitama, Fukuoka, Kobe, Kyoto, Nagoya, Osaka, Sapporo, Sendai, Tokyo, and Yokohama have subway systems.

 Most Japanese people traveled on foot until the later part of the 19th century.
 The first railway was built between Tokyo's Shimbashi Station and Yokohama's former Yokohama Station (now Sakuragichō Station) in 1872.
 Many more railways developed soon afterward.

-Japan, as we know it today, is home to one of the world's most developed transport networks.
-Mass transport is well developed in Japan, but the road system lags and is inadequate for the number of cars owned in Japan.
-This is often attributed to the fact that road construction is difficult in Japan because of its uniquely high population density, and the limited amount of available usable land for road construction.
+Japan has one of the world’s most developed transport systems, with railways acting as the core of passenger transport.
+Car ownership is high, but road development has not kept pace with demand.
+This can be explained partly by the dense urban areas and limitation of land, making large-scale road expansion difficult.

 Shinkansen (bullet train)

-The Shinkansen, or "bullet trains", as they are often known, are the high-speed rail trains that run across Japan.
+The Shinkansen, or "bullet trains", as they are known colloquially, are the high-speed rail trains that run across Japan.
 The 2387 km of 8 Shinkansen lines run on completely separate lines from their commuting train counterparts, with a few exceptions.
 Shinkansen takes up a large portion of the long-distance travel in Japan, with the whole system carrying over 10 billion passengers in its lifetime.
 1,114,000 journeys are made daily, with the fastest train being the JR East E5 and E6 series trains, which operate at a maximum speed of 320 km/h.
 Shinkansen trains are known to be very safe, with no accident-related deaths or injuries from passengers in their 50-plus year history.
 Shinkansen trains are also known to be very punctual, following suit with all other Japanese transport; in 2003, the average delay per train on the Tokaido Shinkansen was a mere 6 seconds.
 Japan has been trying to sell its Shinkansen technology overseas, and has struck deals to help build systems in India, Thailand, and the United States.

 The first Shinkansen line opened between Tokyo and Osaka in 1964, and trains can now make the journey in 2 hours and 25 minutes.
-Additional Shinkansen lines connect Tokyo to Aomori, Niigata, Kanazawa, and Hakodate and Osaka to Fukuoka and Kagoshima, with new lines under construction to Tsuruga, Sapporo and Nagasaki.
+Additional Shinkansen lines connect Tokyo to Aomori, Niigata, Kanazawa, and Hakodate and Osaka to Fukuoka and Kagoshima, with new lines under construction to Tsuruga and Sapporo.
+A separate line heads out to Nagasaki, albeit through a separate relay service.

 Japan has been developing maglev technology trains, and broke the world maglev speed record in April 2015 with a train traveling at the speed of 603 km/h.
 The Chūō Shinkansen, a commercial maglev service, is currently under construction from Tokyo to Nagoya and Osaka, and when completed in 2045 will cover the distance in 67 minutes, half the time of the current Shinkansen.